Carbonio Mobile#

 Advanced Settings#

-Carbonio Mobile DoS Filter#
+Carbonio Mobile DoS Filter Configuration#

-The Mobile DoS Filter is entirely configured at global level via CLI, with command carbonio config global set|get|clear.
-Specific info for each property can be obtained via carbonio config info attribute [name], where [name] is one of the following:
+The Mobile DoS Filter is configured at global level via CLI with command carbonio config global set|get|clear.
+Specific information for each property can be obtained via carbonio config info attribute [name], where [name] is one of the following:

 • mobileAntiDosServiceEnabled: enable the Mobile DoS Filter service.
 Default false;